 Ask your doctor about the DASH eating plan.
 This plan helps reduce blood pressure.

 Ask your health care provider what weight range is healthiest for you.
-If you are overweight, weight loss of only 3% to 5% of your body weight can help lower blood pressure.
+If you are overweight, a weight loss of only 3% to 5% of your body weight can help lower blood pressure.
 Generally, a good weight loss goal is to lose 10% of your body weight in a year.